How does the stock market work?

 With share prices going up and down all the time, it's easy to get sucked into the drama of the stock market.

-Or what if the opposite happens: a company you've invested in publishes some awful results, and the shares plummet?
+Or what if the opposite happens?
+A company you've invested in publishes some awful results, and the shares plummet?
 You might panic and sell your stocks at a loss, worried that the price will drop even further.

 Making decisions based on emotion really is one of the biggest dangers of the stock market, and it could lead to you chasing losses.

-Put simply, chasing losses is when you invest extra money in an attempt to make up for a drop in the value of some other shares that you own.
-However, doing this misses a very crucial point: you haven't lost a penny unless you actually decide to sell at a loss.
+Put simply, chasing losses is when you invest extra money in an attempt to make up for a drop in the value of some other shares you own.
+However, doing this misses a crucial point: you haven't lost a penny unless you actually decide to sell at a loss.

 As Warren Buffett famously said, patience is the key: